airbytehq/airbyte/docs/operator-guides/contact-support.md

 # Airbyte Support

 Hold up!
-Have you looked at [our docs](https://docs.airbyte.com/) yet?
+Have you looked through [the docs](https://docs.airbyte.com/) yet?
 We recommend searching the wealth of knowledge in our documentation as many times the answer you are looking for is there!

 ## Airbyte Open Source Support